IBM-Cloud/cf_deployment_tracker_client_go/README.md

 Sample web applications that include this package may be configured to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment:

-* Node.js package version
+* Package version
-* Node.js repository URL
+* Repository URL
 * Application Name (`application_name`)
 * Space ID (`space_id`)
 * Application Version (`application_version`)